 Thomas P. Cronin, CMB is Partner and Managing Director of The Collingwood Group.
 Most recently, he served as Senior Managing Director of Clayton Holdings, Inc., responsible for the areas of industry, corporate and government relations.
 Cronin has more than 35 years of mortgage banking experience.
 At Clayton Holdings, Cronin focused on the performance and oversight of mortgage products and securities focusing on benefiting investors, private issuers, mortgage servicers and all effected government sponsored enterprises and regulators.
 Prior to joining Clayton, Mr. Cronin was a managing member of Interactive Mortgage Advisors, LLC (IMA), a company he helped launch in 2001.
 Cronin also served as vice chairman at Matrix Bancorp.

-For over twenty years, Cronin has held leadership posts with the Mortgage Banker’s Association (MBA), the country’s leading trade organization for the mortgage banking industry on who’s Board of Directors and Residential Board of Governors he has served.
+For over twenty years, Cronin has held leadership posts with the Mortgage Banker’s Association (MBA), the country’s leading trade organization for the mortgage banking industry on whose Board of Directors and Residential Board of Governors he has served.
 Most recently he was named Fellow of the Society of Certified Mortgage Bankers.
 From 1999 to 2001, he served as vice president and treasurer for the MBA.
 Cronin was most recently a member of MBA’s Audit Committee.

 Collingwood Managing Directors